 I’ve watched with great interest the general reactions to Time magazines cover over the last couple of days.
 From my tumblr feed, there was a sway of horror and shock, followed largely by gratitude for being born American.
 Conversely, on the Feminist Peace Network, outrage that a young girls image was being exploited for the use of war propoganda, and rather a lot of disgust about being American.

-It is an image that manages to compel both a voyeuristic sense of disgust, with an overwhelming provocation of compassion and sympathy.
-It is this combination I suspect, which is why Time magazine chose it as a cover.
-It manages to re-assert what Edward Said has described as being the ‘othering’ of the Orient.
+It is an image that manages to compel both a voyeuristic sense of disgust, whilst provoking compassion and sympathy.
+Which is why I suspect Time magazine chose it as the cover.
+The image manages to re-assert what Edward Said described as being the ‘othering’ of the Orient.
 What happened to Aisha is despicable.
 But what Time magazine is doing can only be seen as propoganda on a most devious and calculated scale.

-Check out this somewhat more accurate cover, as shooped by Rob Beschizza
+Check out this somewhat more accurate cover, as shopped by Rob Beschizza